IVRL/Cluster/RunAI/README.md

 **Volume mounts**: The default volume mounts in the script are for IVRL (`runai-ivrl-{Your epfl username}-ivrldata2` volume and `runai-ivrl-{Your epfl username}-scratch` volume).
 Please change them if you are in a different lab.
-You can get the list of available volumes using the command `kubectl get pvc -n runai-ivrl-{Your epfl username}`
+You can get the list of available volumes using the command `kubectl get pvc`

 **Here is a list of handy runai commands:**